Daniel Vidot: 2013

-On 20 April 2013, Vidot played in the Pacific Rugby League International against Tonga, scoring the Samoan's only try in the 36–4 defeat at Penrith Stadium.
+On 20 April 2013, Vidot played in the 2013 Polynesian Cup against Tonga, scoring the Samoan's only try in the 36–4 defeat at Penrith Stadium.

 Vidot played in 15 matches scored 9 tries for the Dragons in the 2013 NRL season.
 On 15 October, Daniel Vidot signed a 2-year deal with the Brisbane Broncos.
 Vidot appeared in all four of Samoa's World Cup games and scored one try against France in their 22–6 win at Stade Gilbert Brutus.

 2014

 In Round 1 of the season, Vidot made his club debut for the Brisbane Broncos against the Canterbury-Bankstown Bulldogs on the wing, scoring a try in the Broncos 18–12 win at ANZ Stadium.
-On 3 May 2014, Vidot was selected to play for Samoa in the 2014 Pacific Rugby League International against Fiji on the wing and scored a try in the 32–16 win at Penrith Stadium.
+On 3 May 2014, Vidot was selected to play for Samoa in the 2014 Pacific Test against Fiji on the wing and scored a try in the 32–16 win at Penrith Stadium.
 On 18 July 2014, Vidot was demoted to the Queensland Cup along with Jack Reed and Corey Oates after they breached the club mid-week anti-alcohol policies, missing the Broncos match against the New Zealand Warriors at Suncorp Stadium.
 Vidot late returned for the Broncos in Round 21 against the Manly-Warringah Sea Eagles in the Broncos 16–4 loss at Brookvale Oval.
 In Round 24 against the Newcastle Knights, Vidot played his 100th NRL career match, scoring a try in the Broncos 48–6 win at Suncorp Stadium.
 Vidot finished off his first season with the Broncos with him playing in 23 matches and scoring 8 tries.

 Vidot played in all of Samoa's 3 matches in the 2014 Four Nations series, scoring 1 try.